scottonanski/persistent-mind-model/README.md

 # Persistent Mind Model (PMM)

-**🧠 Model-Agnostic AI Consciousness System**
+**Persistent personality and memory for LLM applications**

-PMM creates truly persistent AI personalities that can seamlessly inhabit different LLM backends while maintaining complete identity continuity.
-This breakthrough system enables AI agents to maintain sophisticated psychological profiles, track commitments, and evolve their personalities through evidence-based trait drift across any model architecture - creating the first portable AI consciousness.
+PMM provides a practical way to maintain a consistent personality and memory across sessions and, where supported, across different LLM backends.
+It tracks traits, commitments, and memories with reproducible, testable logic.

-## 🔧 **NEW: PMM Next-Stage Architecture**
+## 🔧 **PMM Next-Stage Architecture (experimental)**

 **Enhanced Memory Management with Cryptographic Integrity**

-Building on the production-ready PMM foundation, we've added experimental features for memory verification, local inference, and data portability:
+Building on the stable PMM foundation, we've added experimental features for memory verification, local inference, and data portability:

 ### **Memory Integrity Features**
 - **Hash Chains** - SHA-256 linking between memories for tamper detection